-I started exclusively pumping when my daughter was 2 weeks old, due to latching issues.
+I started exclusively pumping when my daughter was two weeks old, due to latching issues.
 She was losing weight and the doctor said we had to supplement.
-I asked if I could try pumping and bottle feeding, which the doctor allowed me to try.
+I asked if I could try pumping and bottle feeding.
 My daughter started thriving and so began my journey!
-I’d never considered EPing before.
-I knew I’d pump when I went back to work, but this was a whole new world.

-My daughter is now 7 weeks old and I’m 5 weeks into this adventure.
-I have never had to supplement with formula!
-I’m blessed that since the second week of EPing, I’m making more than enough to feed my daughter – pumping about 40 oz/day.
+My daughter is now seven weeks old, and I’m five weeks into this adventure.
+I’m blessed that since the second week of exclusive pumping, I’ve been making more than enough to feed my daughter – pumping about 40 ounces per day.
 It has been a rough ride, with both thrush and mastitis having been a factor.
-But I’m determined to stick with it until my daughter is at least 6 months old– hopefully longer!

-I would love to get your opinion on something.
-I’ve been pumping 8 times per day almost every day since I started.
-I’ve aimed for between 2-3 hours between pumps, including during the night.
-I’m getting to the point where I need to get more than 2-1/2 hours of sleep at a time in between pumping sessions.
-My daughter has started sleeping for 4-5 hour stretches!
-Yet, I’m still waking myself up to pump.
-Sometimes I lose 2 hours of sleep at a time if my daughter wakes up to eat around the same time I’m pumping and I’m awake for both.
+I’ve been pumping eight times per day almost every day since I started.
+I’ve aimed for between two to three hours between pumps, including during the night.
+I’m getting to the point where I need to get more sleep at a time in between pumping sessions.
+My daughter has started sleeping for five hour stretches!
+Yet, I’m still waking myself up to pump and am scared to stop.

-I’m concerned with losing supply (being only 7 weeks post partum), as well as concerned about developing mastitis again if I go longer between pumps or drop a pump.
-I’ve read your Dropping Pumps post and would be interested in your opinion on what might help in this situation?
+I’m concerned with losing supply (being only seven weeks postpartum), as well as concerned about developing mastitis again if I go longer between pumps or drop a pump.

-On the other hand, if you decide to drop one and go down to 7 sessions, you do the same thing, but just completely drop the session you’re moving.
-Again, say you pump at 12:30am and 3:30am – you would stretch the 12:30am to 1am, then 1:30am, then 2, and then when you think you can make it to 3:30am, you’d just drop the session.
+On the other hand, if you decide to drop one and go down to seven sessions, you do the same thing, but just completely drop the session you’re moving.
+Again, say you pump at 12:30am and 3:30am – you would stretch the 12:30am to 1am, then 1:30am, then 2, and then when you think you can make it to 3:30am, you’d just drop the 12:30am session altogether.

 Can I Drop Two Sessions at a Time?

 I am struggling with pumping, working full-time and having a husband who works out of town.
 I would love to reduce my amount of time spent pumping.
-My question is, can you drop 2 sessions at the same time?
-I would love to reduce from 7 sessions a day to 5.
+My question is, can you drop two sessions at the same time?
+I would love to reduce from seven sessions a day to five.
 I was thinking I’d drop my middle of the day session and my 2am session.
 I am concerned my supply will drop or I’ll get a clogged duct.
 Any advice you can give me would be greatly appreciated!

 You can definitely drop two sessions, and I think it definitely makes sense when pumping that often is such a struggle.
 (You are doing awesome – solo parenting is hard!)

 I would drop one session at a time, but you can do them back to back.
 I would drop one (probably the middle of the night one first), wait a few days, then drop the middle of the day session.
 You should be able to do it in a week and a half – I would take three or four days to gradually drop each session plus three or four days in between to let your body adjust.

 One other thing I wanted to mention – you said you’d like to reduce the amount of time that you spend pumping.
 I think if you want to maintain your supply, you should consolidate the time you pump rather than reduce it.
-So you do 5 sessions per day, but add the time from the two dropped sessions to your remaining sessions so that your total amount of pumping sessions in a day stays the same.
+So you’d do five sessions per day, but add the time from the two dropped sessions to your remaining sessions so that your total amount of pumping sessions in a day stays the same.